uuuuuvika/bingo-fever/README.md

 # Eurovision Bingo

 Eurovision Bingo is an updated version of a bingo app created by <kbd><a href="https://github.com/uuuuuvika">uuuuvika</a></kbd> as a technical challenge.
 The bingo game is themed around the Eurovision Song Contest, and is perfect for playing with friends during the event.
+The theme however can be easealy changed on whatever (more about it bellow)

 <img width="1440" alt="bd" src="https://user-images.githubusercontent.com/47716922/219062600-cb4784e1-d6f2-4f1e-adb8-79ce2e2927fd.png">